Ancient Celtic warfare: Infantry and cavalry

-Following the Celtic invasion of Greece in the 3rd century BC, the proliferation of elements of Celtic styles of weaponry and equipment had spread both far and wide, such as chain mail-style armor, the Montefortino, Coolus and Aden style helmets, thyreos-style body shields, and gladius and spatha style swords.
+Following the Celtic invasion of Greece in the 3rd century BC, elements of Celtic styles of weaponry and equipment spread both far and wide, such as chain mail-style armor, the Montefortino, Coolus and Aden-style helmets, thyreos-style body shields, and gladius and spatha-style swords.
 Even though Celtic peoples had access to iron swords and armor, they were only available to a select few within Celtic society.
-Thus, aside from the King, Chief and wealthy nobility, body armor was rare, with most warriors wearing colorful cloaks or tunics, shirts, and pants, although some may have stripped to the waist or in some instances wore nothing at all into battle.
+Thus, aside from the King, Chief and wealthy nobility, body armor was rare, with most warriors wearing colorful cloaks or tunics, shirts, and pants, although some may have stripped to the waist, or in some instances wore nothing at all into battle.
 The Celts’ main early advantage was their ability to scare and intimidate foes on the battlefield.
-Thus, even though most Celtic warriors were unarmored, the Celts themselves fought in the manner of heavy infantry, using fear and shock tactics as a form of psychological warfare while closing in on enemy formations in dense masses in order to break enemy lines and rout formations.
+Thus, even though most Celtic warriors were unarmored, the Celts fought in the manner of heavy infantry, using fear and shock tactics as a form of psychological warfare while closing in on enemy formations in dense masses in order to break enemy lines and rout formations.
 This was an incredibly successful and effective tactic at first, such as at the Battle of the Allia.
+The light equipment also allowed them to be more mobile compared to the heavy infantry of the Romans - it made them more vulnerable, but it also allowed for more effective and fast maneuvers.